sorgerlab/indra/doc/tutorials/html_curation.rst

 A status message will appear once a the server has processed the submission, indicating if the submission was successful or which problem arose if not.
-The pen icon will also change color based in the returned status.
-Green indicates a successful submission:
+The pen icon will also change color based in the returned status. **Green** indicates a successful submission:

 .. figure:: images/curation_submitted_successfully.png
     :align: center

-while a red inidicates something went wrong with the submission:
+while a **red** indicates something went wrong with the submission:

 .. figure:: images/bad_submission.png
     :align: center